-Fee at your chosen venue is based on time allowed for meeting, preparation, travel, officiating and filing.
-Ceremonies run 17 to 35 minutes from walk-in to walk-out, depending on the number of attendants, options, and added ceremonies.
-(See rehearsal below.)
+The flat fee for your chosen venue is based on time allowed for meeting, preparation, travel, officiating and document filing.
+Ceremonies run 15 to 30

-$30 deposit required to book.
-A Ceremony Planning Form will be sent to begin considering options.
-Once completed, the order of the ceremony will be sent to you for approval.
+Once a deposit is received, a Ceremony Planning Form will be sent to begin considering options.
+When completed, the order of the ceremony will be sent for approval.
 When Dan arrives for the ceremony he will help coordinate attendants, musicians and photographers so you can relax and enjoy a smooth and beautiful wedding ~ even if you did not rehearse.

 REHEARSAL DIRECTION & OFFICIATING: $270 flat fee

-The Officiant does not need to rehearse.
+The Officiant does not rehearse.
 Rehearsals are to arrange pairing, lining up, staging, and walking in and out.
 Dan can be hired to direct the rehearsal if needed so that everything will run smooth and beautiful, or you could opt for the Afternoon Tea with off-site rehearsal if your venue is not available.
-Otherwise, Dan does not attend.
-If you have hired a planner or chose a venue that specializes in weddings, they may offer directing as part of their service.
+Otherwise, he does not attend.
+If you have hired a planner or chose a venue that specializes in weddings, check to see if directing a rehearsal is part of their package.
 Here is a link to our Rehearsal Guide.

 Booking is competitive.
 To be fair to all, receipt of deposit determines booking and is non-refundable as no other appointments will be made around your time period.
 You can use PayPal on the Payments page, or if you prefer to mail a check or meet in person, please let us know while your date is available.